 '''

 //#include "FS.h" // SPIFFS is declared

 #include "LittleFS.h" // LittleFS is declared

+//#include "SDFS.h" // SDFS is declared

 '''

 5.2 SPIFFS Deprecation Warning

 SPIFFS is currently deprecated and may be removed in future releases of the core.
 Please consider moving your code to LittleFS.
 SPIFFS is not actively supported anymore by the upstream developer, while LittleFS is under active development, supports real directories, and is many times faster for most operations.